 - Qualified graduates will pursue advanced studies, if they so desire.

-The mechanical engineering department has adopted the student outcomes, (1) to (11), as given in the criteria for accrediting engineering programs by EAC, namely:
+The mechanical engineering department has adopted the new student outcomes (1) - (7), as given in the revised Criterion 3 for accrediting engineering programs by EAC, namely:

 1. an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics

 2. an ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors